angelvals/angular/README.md

 })
 ```

-Add the componente into the html file
+Add the component into the html file

 ```html
 <mat-toolbar>